gtxaspec/wz_mini_hacks/README.md

 ---

-Use as a USB Video Class (UVC) Web Camera for your PC is supported.
+### USB Video Class (UVC) Web Camera
+Use as a WebCam for your PC is supported.
 I have tested with Windows 10, Linux, and Android TV, and it appears as a Generic HD Camera.
 Audio is supported.
 This mode disables all other functionality, and only works as a USB Web Camera for your PC.
 Experimental.
 Note that the cables typically included with the camera do not data, use a known working micro-usb cable which supports data.

 Supported modes: MJPG,Video 360p/720p/1080p